OOP-Classroom/OOPportfolioTemplate/README.md

 ## Weekly Exercises Completed
 **1 Getting Started**

-1 Hello World        -- to do
+1 Hello World        -- to do\
-2 Test               -- to do
+2 Test               -- to do\
-3 Personal Details   -- to do
+3 Personal Details   -- to do\
-4 Diamonds           -- to do
+4 Diamonds           -- to do\
 5 Questions          -- to do

 **2 Data and Expressions**

-1 Table of Student Grades  -- to do
+1 Table of Student Grades  -- to do\
-2 Computing Averages       -- to do
+2 Computing Averages       -- to do\
-3 Miles to Kilometers      -- to do
+3 Miles to Kilometers      -- to do\
-4 Square Calculation       -- to do
+4 Square Calculation       -- to do\
 5 Fraction -- to do        -- to do

 **3 Selection and Iteration**

-1 Computing a Pay Increase   -- to do
+1 Computing a Pay Increase   -- to do\
-2 Rock, Paper, Scissors      -- to do
+2 Rock, Paper, Scissors      -- to do\
-3 String Reverser            -- to do
+3 String Reverser            -- to do\
 4 Punctuation Marks          -- to do

 **4 Classes and Objects**

-1 Using String Objects     -- to do
+1 Using String Objects     -- to do\
-2 Dice                     -- to do
+2 Dice                     -- to do\
-3 Formatting Output        -- to do
+3 Formatting Output        -- to do\
-4 Pin Encryption           -- to do
+4 Pin Encryption           -- to do\
 5 Sphere Calculation       -- to do

 **5 and 6 Writing Classes and Methods**

+1 Sphere       -- to do\
+2 Books        -- to do\
+3 Bulb         -- to do\
+4 Accounts     -- to do\
+5 Cards        -- to do\

+**7 Inheritance**
+**8 Polymorphism**
+**9 Further Arrays**

 Enter your details above.
 Keep your portfolio up to date.
 You will also store your assignment here.
 You can use this file to keep any notes that you may find useful in the phase test.